 Q: What’s the application deadline?

-The deadline for all application materials is 11:59PM PST, February 28, 2021: early applications are encouraged, however, as the review of application will begin prior to February 28, and some number of early offers will be made.
+The deadline for all application materials is to be announced: early applications are encouraged, however, as the review of application will begin prior to February 28, and some number of early offers will be made.
 We will adhere to the common response deadline Physics REU directors select, not requiring any student to respond to our offer prior to that date.
-Last year’s deadline was March 6.

 Q: Is a transcript required?